James E. Brown

 Memberships & Affiliations

-- Representing manufacturing company in U.S. Court of Federal Claims litigation.
+Represented manufacturing company in Court of Federal Claims litigation.
+Case settled.

-- Co-counsel for taxpayer in 2015 Tax Court trial involving economics of publishing industry.
+Co-counsel in Tax Court trial involving economics of publishing industry.

 News & Events